Trailer

 Systems Design & Balancing

-• Create and balance 4 categories of kart modifications, with 3 pieces in each category
+• Created and balance 4 categories of kart modifications, with 3 pieces in each category

-• Collobrated with Programmers, Artists, Producers, and Game Designer to create base balancing for all the systems and drift
+• Collaborated with Programmers, Artists, Producers, and Game Designer to create base balancing for all the systems and drift

-• Worked with a team of fellow Level Designer to ideate and prototype pickup ideas.
-Worked with Programmers to implement refined pickup ideas.
+• Worked with a team of fellow Level Designers to ideate and prototype pickup ideas.
+Worked with Programmers to implement refined pickup ideas

 Design Goals